MHassaanButt/Human_Activity_Recognition_Using_ML-NN/README.md

 # Human Activity recognition using smartphone Data sets
-Demonstrate any Machine Learning Algorithm using the Human activity recognition using smartphone data using dataset from the UCI Machine Learning Repository.
+Demonstrate Machine Learning Algorithm using the Human activity recognition using smartphone data using dataset from the UCI Machine Learning Repository.
 The experiments have been carried out with a group of 30 volunteers within an age bracket of 19-48 years.
 Each person performed six activities (WALKING, WALKING_UPSTAIRS,